w3c/openscreenprotocol/templates/discovery.md

 # Security

-Describe any impact on the security of the controller or presentation display, including threats and potential mitigations.
+Describe any impact on the security of the controlling user agent or presentation display, including threats and potential mitigations.

 # User experience